Business Context

 • Integrated ad partners to add compelling offers and rewards, better offers for customers, and a new revenue stream for Afterpay

-• Setup an offers management process and armed sales team with compelling offer performance data to build streamline for fully-merchant funded offers
+• Set up an offers management process and armed sales team with compelling offer performance data to build pipeline for fully-merchant funded offers

 • Built notifications, directing customers to exclusive offers/deals